Tips for saving money with your bank’s mobile app

 How a bank’s mobile app can help with saving for life’s milestones

 Modern times call for modern tech.
-You probably mow your lawn with a lawnmower, not a scythe — so why not give your banking a similar upgrade?
+You probably mow your lawn with a lawnmower, not a pair of scissors — so why not give your banking a similar upgrade?
 Nowadays, many financial institutions have their own mobile app to help streamline the basics of financial management, be it budgeting tools or money saving.
 The Chase Mobile® app, for example, comes with a built-in Autosave feature that lets customers automatically transfer money from their Chase checking account into their Chase savings account.
 Another strategy to consider may be to add any funds that come in a specific form to go straight to savings.
 For example, should you receive a check for any reason, you may want to deposit those funds into your savings account.
 By using Chase QuickDeposit℠ you can deposit checks securely from your mobile phone or tablet right into the account of your choice.

 Checking with your institution about their mobile banking app can help you access the best tools for reducing the friction that typically accompanies trying to save.
 Keeping your personal finance systems updated with the latest tools and technology may help you keep an edge on financial management.